 Starting a mailing list and collecting email subscribers is one of the most important things you can do if you want to be successful online but many bloggers put off the task for ages.

-Each week I get a bunch of emails from new bloggers asking how to start a mailing list, where to host the emails, how to add opt-in forms to their blogs, etc. and so I thought I’d do a quick and dirty tutorial on how I’m set up.
+Each week I get a bunch of emails from new bloggers asking how to start a mailing list, where to host the emails, how to add opt-in forms to their blogs, etc. and so I thought I’d do a quick tutorial on how I’m set up.

 What you’ll learn in this tutorial